-Selecting a site and developing appropriate learning objectives are tasks usually undertaken in consultation with your internship coordinator and field supervisor.
+Selecting a site and developing appropriate learning objectives are tasks usually undertaken in consultation with your academic counselor and internship supervisor.
 Objectives should reflect a desire to:

 Examples of professional activities undertaken by students in the Graduate Internship Program in Adult and Higher Education at Northern Illinois University include: